francescovallone/serinus/.website/blog/serinus_2_0.md

 This feature simplifies the process of handling request and response data, making it easier to work with complex data structures.

+### Execution Context

+In addition to all these new features you might have seen that pipes, exception filters, middlewares and hooks have changed their APIs, using a more consistent approach based on the `ExecutionContext`.

+The reason behind this change is to provide a unified and expandable way to access request and application data across different components and across different layers of the application.
+The `ExecutionContext` serves as a central point for accessing request information, response manipulation, and other contextual data.

+What does this mean for you?
+Well, for starters if you were using any of these features you will need to update your code to use the new `ExecutionContext` API.
+But don't worry, we have provided [detailed documentation](/next/breaking-changes.html#_14-hooks-pipes-and-middlewares-now-use-the-executioncontext) to help you through the process.

 ## Internal Improvements

 Serinus 2.0 also includes numerous internal improvements and optimizations that enhance the overall performance and stability of the framework.
 The most important improvements include: